nova-rey/Crapssim-control/docs/CSC_BIBLE.md

 Supports `scope` (`roll|hand|session`), `cooldown` (rolls to wait), and `once` (fire once).
 CLI supports `--dsl <path>` to load rulesets at runtime.

+### Checkpoint 4 — Journal + Debug Trace

+Optional DSL tracing was added.
+When enabled by `--dsl-trace` or `run.journal.dsl_trace`, CSC now records rule evaluations and outcomes in the journal.
+Each trace entry includes the rule ID, WHEN expression, evaluation result, triggered actions, and a merged explanation group.
+Reports include `dsl_trace_count` and `trace_schema_version`.

 ---
 ### Checkpoint 1 — EngineTransport + LocalTransport